|

 Whatever the value of pmatch[0].rm_so, the offsets of the matched

-the start of string itself.
-(Before PCRE2 release 10.30 these
+start of string itself.
+(Before PCRE2 release 10.30 these were

-were given relative to string + pmatch[0].rm_so, but this differs
+given relative to string + pmatch[0].rm_so, but this differs from

 non-zero rm_so does not imply REG_NOTBOL; REG_STARTEND affects

-matched.
-Setting REG_STARTEND and passing pmatch as NULL are
+Setting REG_STARTEND and passing pmatch as NULL are mutually

-about any matched strings is returned.
-The nmatch and pmatch
+any matched strings is returned.
+The nmatch and pmatch arguments

-arguments of pcre2_regexec() are ignored (except possibly as
+of pcre2_regexec() are ignored (except possibly as input for

 The value of nmatch may be zero, and the value pmatch may be NULL